-In addition, an electronic version of the Common Application in Excel format must also be included on the disk or flash drive
+In addition, an electronic version of the Common Application in Excel format must also be included on flash drive.

-D) Application Evaluation
+F) Application Evaluation

 Applications will be evaluated as follows:

 1) Completeness Review

 Projects will be reviewed solely on the basis of the materials contained in the Application.
 Application materials submitted after the Application deadline or apart from a complete Application as described herein will not be accepted.